Weather

 We examined two drought indices from the National Centers for Environmental Information: the Palmer Drought Severity Index (PDSI) and the Palmer Z Index.
 The PDSI is an indicator of long-term drought that takes into account precipitation and temperature over several months, while the Z index measures short-term drought on a monthly scale, and can better reflect recent storms and soil moisture conditions.

 The PDSI for Central Coastal California entered drought conditions early in 2013, which persisted nearly 4 years until October 2016, including over two years of extreme drought from June 2013 through November 2015.
-Conditions were largely normal through 2017, returned to moderate drought for much of 2018, and have stayed in the normal range since.
+Conditions were largely normal through 2017, returned to moderate drought for much of 2018, and progressed to extreme drought again through the end of 2022.
+Average rainfall in 2023 and 2024 improved drought conditions.

 In the legend at top right, click on the lines for North Coast and South Coast to compare how these regions have fared over the same time period.
 During the extended drought, conditions in Northern Coastal California were never quite as dry, and Southern Coastal California generally fared worse.
 Northern and Southern Coastal California were also in the normal range throughout much of 2019, and in 2020 have switched places such that Northern Coastal California is currently the driest.

-The PZI more readily shows the impact of big storms, such as the extremely moist conditions in February and May 2019, January 2017, October 2016, and December 2014.
-Central Coastal California has not yet had any moist short-term conditions in 2020.
+The PZI more readily shows the impact of big storms, such as the extremely moist conditions recently in December 2022, January 2023, and March 2023.

 In the legend at top right, click on the lines for North Coast and South Coast to compare how these regions have fared over the same time period.